Judopay/JudoKit-Android/README.md

 compile 'com.judopay:android-sdk:5.0'
 ```
 ##### 2. Initialise the SDK
-From your app's main Activity class, or Application class, initialise the JudoPay SDK with your API token and secret:
+From your app's main Activity class, or Application class, initialise the judo SDK with your API token and secret:
 ```java
 JudoPay.setup(this, "MY_API_TOKEN", "MY_API_SECRET", JudoPay.Environment.SANDBOX);
 ```